Why Isn't Relational Learning Taking Over the World?: Evaluation

 The most common way to evaluate a knowledge graph predictor is to use ranking: given test triple $(s,v,o)$, ask the predictor to rank the entities related to a given subject $s$ and verb $v$, i.e., to predict which triples of the form $(s,v,?)$ are true (and similarly to rank the subjects for a given verb and object).
 Given a total ordering of predictions $o_1,o_2,o_3, \dots$, the rank is the $i$ such that $o=o_i$.
 In filtered prediction \citep{Bordes:2013aa}, the $o_i$ that are known to be true (because the corresponding triple is in the training or test set) are removed from the ordering.

 The mean rank is one possible measure but is dominated by a few very large ranks, and is not used much any more.
-A common measure is ``hit-at-$k$'' for some integer $k$ (such as 1, 3 or 10), the proportion of test cases where the rank of the correct answer is $k$ or less.
+A common measure is \emph{hit-at-$k$} for some integer $k$ (such as 1, 3 or 10), the proportion of test cases where the rank of the correct answer is $k$ or less.
 The $k$ in hit-at-$k$ seems like an arbitrary parameter.
 A method that is common and seems to not have arbitrary parameters is the mean reciprocal rank (MRR) \cite{Radev:2002aa}.
 This weights the $k$th rank as $1/k$.
 It can be interpreted as an agent who always considers the first item, considers the second item half the time, the 3rd item 1/3 of the time on so on.
-However this interpretation is problematic; see Appendix B.
+However this interpretation is problematic \appdx{B}.

-Ranking has many problems, including: following. \begin{itemize} \item Some questions cannot be asked such as ``who is the Pope married to?'' (where the answer is ``nobody''). \item Asking $(s,v,?)$ leaks information about the test set.
+Ranking has many problems, including: \begin{itemize} \item Some questions cannot be asked, such as ``who is the Pope married to?'' (where the answer is ``nobody''). \item Asking $(s,v,?)$ leaks information about the test set.
 Asking who $e$ is married to tells us that $e$ is a person, an adult and not the Pope.
 Knowing that someone rated a movie, as can be obtained from asking for a prediction for the rating of a movie, is valuable information that can be exploited to produce better predictions.
-One could imagine a task where the test set is meant to provide information about an entity, as a prompt to an LLM might, and asks questions about that entity.
-However for many tasks, questions should not provide information.
+One could imagine a task that provides information about an entity, as a prompt to an LLM might, and asks questions about that entity.
+For many tasks, questions should not provide information.
 Whether leaking information about the test set is appropriate depends on the downstream application.